sendwithus/sendwithus_csharp/README.md

 * An API call that fails with a status code 403: Forbidden (not a retriable status code) will throw an AggregateException with one InnerException of type SendwithusException
 * An API call that repeatedly times out will throw an AggregateException with InnerExceptions of type TaskCanceledException
 * An API call that times out once, then fails with a status code of 503: Service Unavailable, and then fails again with a status code 400: Bad Request will throw an AggregateException with InnerExceptions, in order, of: { TaskCanceledException, SendwithusException, SendwithusException}

+#### Other Exceptions
+The API Client will also throw the following other exceptions:
+* An InvalidOperationException will be thrown when adding a new API call to a queue of Batched API calls when the limit of maximum API calls per batch has already been met

 # API Calls
 ## Templates